 For as long as we can remember, Linz has stood in the shadows of many other Austrian cities.
 Somehow, the Regional Capital of Upper Austria, is still adamant on keeping their reputation as an “industrial city”.
 Of course, the industrial work and factory by the well-known voestalpine, (which has its main factories in Linz) contributes to this.

 What we have noticed over the course of three visits to Linz, is that: although Linz cannot compete with Vienna or Salzburg when it comes to architecture – you realise that you don’t always need the classic, charming beauty to be impressed.
 Linz is different – and we found it more than just pleasant.
-In this blog article we tell you our best tips for a weekend in Linz.
+In this travel guide we tell you our best tips for a weekend in Linz.

 Ars Electronica Center